 For low-cost applications, an unshielded bobbin inductor is suggested.
 For noise critical applications, a toroidal or shielded-bobbin inductor should be used.
 A good practice is to lay out the board with overlapping footprints of both types for design flexibility.
-This allows substitution of a low-noise toroidal inductor, in the event that noise
+This allows substitution of a low-noise toroidal inductor, in the event that noise from low-cost bobbin models is unacceptable.

-The saturation current rating is the current level beyond which an inductor looses it's inductance.
-Beyond this rating, the inductor looses it's ability to limit current through the PFET switch to a ramp and allows the switch current to increase rapidly.
+The saturation current rating is the current level beyond which an inductor loses its inductance.
+Beyond this rating, the inductor loses its ability to limit current through the PFET switch to a ramp and allows the switch current to increase rapidly.
 This can cause poor efficiency, regulation errors or stress to DC-DC converters like the LM2612.
 Saturation occurs when the magnetic flux density from current through the windings of the inductor exceeds what the inductor's core material can support with energy storage in a corresponding magnetic field.